Banco Azteca Network Operations Center

 Designing visualizations

-I worked with a number of engineers, architects and IT professionals on the client side to arrive at a clear, understandable representation of the things that mattered most.
+On the client side, we worked with several engineers, architects, and IT professionals to arrive at a clear, understandable representation of the things that mattered most.

 diagram sketches